 Attention and perception

-Attention: Hightened vigilance and selective focus of perception, thinking, and action = condition of intense consciousness
+Attention: Heightened vigilance and selective focus of perception, thinking, and action = condition of intense consciousness.

 Perception can be selective, strengthened, subliminal, or impaired.
 Perception disorders include: